 HMRC services may be slow during busy time.
 Check if there are any problems with the service.

-Contact excise enquiries with any queries you have about the Fulfilment House Due Diligence Scheme.
+Contact Excise: enquiries if you have any questions about the Fulfilment House Due Diligence Scheme.